canada-ca/Open_First_Whitepaper/2_Open_Standards.md

 The crux of the matter is not only technical, but also based on a set of concerns at various levels.
 The [EFI](https://ec.europa.eu/isa2/eif_en) defines these as:

-- **Interoperability governance** refers to decisions on interoperability frameworks, institutional arrangements, organisational structures, roles and responsibilities, policies, agreements and other aspects of ensuring and monitoring interoperability at national and EU levels.
+- **Interoperability governance** refers to decisions on interoperability frameworks, institutional arrangements, organizational structures, roles and responsibilities, policies, agreements and other aspects of ensuring and monitoring interoperability at national and EU levels.
-- **Legal interoperability** is about ensuring that organisations operating under different legal frameworks, policies and strategies are able to work together;
+- **Legal interoperability** is about ensuring that organizations operating under different legal frameworks, policies and strategies are able to work together;
 - **Organisational interoperability** refers to the way in which public administrations align their business processes, responsibilities and expectations to achieve commonly agreed and mutually beneficial goals;
 - **Semantic interoperability** ensures that the precise format and meaning of exchanged data and information is preserved and understood throughout exchanges between parties, in other words ‘what is sent is what is understood’.
 In the [EFI](https://ec.europa.eu/isa2/eif_en), semantic interoperability covers both semantic and syntactic aspects;
 - **Technical interoperability** covers the applications and infrastructures linking systems and services.
 Aspects of technical interoperability include interface specifications, interconnection services, data integration services, data presentation and exchange, and secure communication protocols.

 This the EIF definition of general interoperability:
->  Interoperability is the ability of organisations to interact towards mutually beneficial goals, involving the sharing of information and knowledge between these organisations, through the business processes they support, by means of the exchange of data between their ICT systems.
+>  Interoperability is the ability of organizations to interact towards mutually beneficial goals, involving the sharing of information and knowledge between these organizations, through the business processes they support, by means of the exchange of data between their ICT systems.

 #### Internal interoperability